An Old Friendship – A New Collaboration

-A New Partner
+A New Partnership

 Passing the Baton

-Beginning in the 2014 school year, the 3 school projects and all workshops will come together under ADIMTU/WWT’s Leadership Institute.
-These activities will actively engage all girls in all 3 grades of middle school, as well as their families and teachers in comprehensive, sequential programs designed to prepare the girls for financially viable lives and to change the communities expectations for their daughters’ futures.
-In order to reach more people, the workshops will be held in the various communities as part of the ongoing school-based programs.
+Also during the 2014 school year, our three school-based projects for girls plus all workshops for parents, teachers, school directors and community leaders are coming together under The Leadership Institute.
+These programs will engage all girls in all three grades of middle school/junior high throughout the school year, along with their families and teachers, in comprehensive sequential programs designed to prepare the girls for financially viable lives and change the community’s expectations for their daughters’ futures.
+In order to reach more people, workshops are held in the rural communities, as part of ADIMTU’s ongoing school-based programs.